Horizontal-org/tellaweb/README.md

 # Tella Web

+Tella Web is an open-source tool that enables individuals and organizations to centralize and manage reports sent by Tella users, including photos, videos, and audio files.

 This repository includes the recipe for deploying a Tella Web instance (frontend and backend).

+> this documentation is for installing tellaweb only, for more info on how to manage and operate your tellaweb instance go to [our docs](https://tella-app.org/tella-web/#set-up-your-project-on-your-server)

 ## System requirements (recommended)
 These are our *recommended* system requirements.
  - RAM: 4GB
  - DISK: 10GB
+> For disk space the data stored in tellaweb is in the same server, so consider monitoring the server storage and adding space if needed

 Tella Web should still function on less resources. _If you are running Tella Web on a server with less resources than our recommended set up, we would love to hear about your experience :D_

+For host providers tellaweb is a pretty straightforward application so it should work anywhere you can install docker, that being said we had the best experience using [Digital Ocean D roplets](https://www.digitalocean.com/products/droplets)

 ## Prerequisites